jeremyButtler/bioTools/README.md

   - filtsam (freezeTB):
     - filter sam files by flag, length, median/mean q-scores, and coordinates
-      - for coordiantes use `-coords start,end -in-range`
+      - for coordiantes use `-coords start,end`
     - also supports read soft mask removal
     - samtools view nock off, with an odd twist
     - works on linux and plan9